ngeiswei/tv-toolbox/README.md

 Already we can see a clear trend where the distrolet is shrinking as `n` goes up.

-Then, using Stirling approximation, we can push `n` much larger and see that the distrolet tends, at least visually, to a Dirac delta distribution.
+Using Stirling approximation we can push `n` much larger and see that the distrolet tends to a Dirac delta distribution.

 ![](plots/conjunction-Stirling-n_400.png)
 ![](plots/conjunction-Stirling-n_4000.png)